-Special interest lobbyists are a serious obstacle to inclusive family policies.
+Special interest lobbyists present a serious obstacle to inclusive family policies.
 Funding for advocacy on behalf of “working families” comes from a variety of sources including labor unions, for-profit child care businesses, and corporations—all of which have economic interests in keeping parents on the job.
-This has made for a very lopsided debate.
 Although there are a few grassroots organizations advocating for the families left out when “working families” are the focus of policy making, they operate with severe financial limitations.
-They are no match to the financial resources of major corporations on staffing, lobbying and public relations expenditures.
+This makes for a very lopsided debate.

 There is no doubt that family policies need attention.
-In April 2007, tax expert C. Eugene Steuerle, a senior fellow at the nonpartisan Urban Institute, warned that children’s share of the federal budget has fallen significantly in the past 50 years and is projected to decline dramatically in the next ten years.
+Tax expert C. Eugene Steuerle, a senior fellow at the nonpartisan Urban Institute, warned that children’s share of the federal budget has fallen significantly in the past 50 years.
 Additionally, Steuerle and his colleagues at the Urban-Brookings Tax Policy Center point out that families “face a bewildering and often conflicting array of tax programs and eligibility rules.”
 By establishing the principle of inclusion legislators would take a major step toward crafting straightforward, fair and flexible policies.

 Highly respected scholars have proposed the adoption of family policies that respect parents’ choices about caregiving.
 One type of policy, designed to give families of infants support, is called by various names: child benefit, child allowance or early childhood benefit.
 It is a monthly payment made directly to the child’s parents.
 Some tax experts recommend increasing the value of the Child Tax Credit and making it permanent and pegged to inflation.
 James C. Capretta points out that such a credit is not directed to child care or education, leaving decisions to parents, “who are in the best position to know what is most needed in their household.”